 Driving licence queries

-- If you have received a form D497 from DVLA, are unsure which codes to select and you are already using driving adaptations, contact DVLA on 0300 790 6806.
+- If you have received a form D497 from DVLA, are unsure which codes to select and you are already using driving adaptations, contact DVLA.
 If you are not already using adaptations and need an assessment to determine which adaptations you will need, contact your nearest Mobility Centre.

 Driving test bookings and enquiries